wattanunteeratanapong/Fingerprint-Recognition/README.md

 # Fingerprint Recognition
 The inspiration for this project is from a tv show called "Dexter".
-Dexter is a forensic expert in a blood spatter analyst, most of the time fingerprint matching is a Masuka's job, but some time Dexter have to deal with the finger print too. <br><br>
+Dexter is a forensic expert in a blood spatter analyst, most of the time fingerprint matching is a Masuka's job, but some time Dexter have to deal with the finger print for his own secret project too 😈. <br><br>
 <img src="https://github.com/user-attachments/assets/932b0826-5cf5-46ff-9220-b2dba11da459" width="100%" alt="DexterandVince"> <br><br>

 # Overview
 In this project am gonna try to make a fingerprint matching pattern between two image to see how the match of these fingerprint like a miami police department fingerprint matching system, this may include some of a image processing knowledge about feature mathcing.
 There are plenty of a technique that i could think of for example ORB, SIFT, FLANN.
-Or even using CNN but i dont wanna go that deep into machine learning.
+Or even using CNN but i dont wanna dig that deep into a machine learning.
 So in this repo am gonna try to find the best method that suit this project. <br><br>
 <img src="https://github.com/user-attachments/assets/7cf48143-abb8-4e0b-a441-9571cc47d6d1" width="100%" alt="Fingerprintsearching"> <br><br>

 # Experimentation